The best 75-inch TVs are a big step up in both size and immersion, and can turn your home living room into a full-on cinema experience.

 The 75-inch class actually includes 75- and 77-inch models, with everything from LCD to QLED and OLED technology available.
 The good news is that many of our favorite 4K smart TVs from the best TV brands come in the 75-inch size, and deliver everything we love about those top models, but with a larger screen.

-Even though we don't currently recommend it, if you want to get an 8K set, 75-inches is the perfect size to get, since it offers enough real estate for the higher resolution to really be appreciated.
-Just remember that 8K content is pretty much non-existent right now, so we recommend you direct your cash at a great 4K TV instead.
+Even though we don't currently recommend it due to the price and lack of content, if you want to get an 8K set, 75-inches is the perfect size to get, since it offers enough real estate for the higher resolution to really be appreciated.

 What are the best 75-inch TVs?